 - Find the best mantras to suit your intention

-- Sit in a good position and focus on your breathing
+- Next, sit correctly and focus on your breathing

 - Chant your mantra

 Now that you’ve reiterated your intention and settled your mind through basic mindfulness of the breath, it’s time to recite or chant your mantra.
 Don’t look for a “transcendent experience” – just be yourself, relaxed and aware of the moment.
 Go with the flow.